leorami/mxtk-site/docs/TaskBoard.md

 - [ ] Optional: list prices for extra tokens and add commodities section (gold, copper, lithium, oil)
 - [ ] Tests: DOM order and grid sizing; accessibility of table and chips

-6) Add Journey cards between section 1 and 2 (from highlights page)
+6) Add Journey cards in the new MXTK-Info-2 section between section 1 and 2 (from highlights page)
 - [ ] Port cards (icons/title/copy) and make content journey-phase aware
+- [ ] Improve sections so that they can be rendered as "Ghost" (outlined [no border, shadow] and transparent) so content appears like it's on the main content container (like the title & description at the top of the page).
+Make MXTK-Info-2 a ghost section.
-- [ ] Tests: card presence, ordering, ARIA roles, contrast
+- [ ] Tests: card presence within the MXTK-Info-2 section, ordering, ARIA roles, contrast

 7) Pool table dark-mode polish
 - [ ] Improve header/row text colors and alternating row backgrounds in dark mode